open-forest-observatory/ofo-argo/README.md

 <br/>
 <br/>

-## Argo Workflow Logging in postGIS database (in development)
+### 5. Argo Workflow Logging in postGIS database

 Argo run status is logged into a postGIS DB.
-This is done through an additional docker container (hosted on ghcr).
+This is done through an additional docker container (hosted on github container registry `ghcr.io/open-forest-observatory/ofo-argo-utils:latest`).
 The files to make the docker image are in the folder `ofo-argo-utils`.

 <br/>

-### Info on the postGIS DB
+#### Info on the postGIS DB
 There is a JS2 VM called `ofo-postgis` that hosts a postgis DB in docker.
 When we process drone imagery in Metashape, we want workflow metadata to be put into this postGIS database.
 This server has persistent storage, tied to a storage volume made in Jetstream.

 As of right now, the PostGIS server stores the following keys in the `automate_metashape` table: